okohll/abdocs/content/docs/introduction/learner-progression.md

 * edit the basic properties of any regular view.
 However, workflow, API and some other types of system view will be read-only

 ## Junior Software Architect
-A junior software architect can use practically all of the application building functionality of agileBase.
+A junior software architect can use practically all of the application building functionality of Agilebase.
 For example
 * Create [workflows]({{<relref "/docs/workflows">}}) (including chasers, document generation)
 * Set up [APIs]({{<relref "/docs/integrations">}})
 * Add complex [joins]({{<relref "/docs/views/joins">}}) to views